ARMed0ps/ShadowLogger/README.md

 # ShadowLogger

 > [!IMPORTANT]
-> This tool is a Proof of Concept and is for Educational Purposes Only. </h4>
+> This tool is a Proof of Concept and is for Educational Purposes Only.
 > Using this tool, you can find out what information a malicious website can gather about you and your devices and why you shouldn't click on random links or grant permissions like Location to them.

 > [!CAUTION]
 > **Please use this responsibly and ethically.**
 > DISCLAIMER
-> It is possible to use R4ven for nefarious purposes.
+> It is possible to use ShadowLogger for nefarious purposes.
 It merely illustrates what adept attackers are capable of.
 Defenders have a responsibility to consider such attacks and protect their users from them.
-Using R4ven should only be done with the written permission of the targeted parties for legitimate penetration testing assignments.
+Using ShadowLogger should only be done with the written permission of the targeted parties for legitimate penetration testing assignments.

 ## Overview
 Fake Login Page and IP Logger is an educational project that captures IP addresses and credentials and sends it to a webhook.